Iron and Magnets

 Students should be encouraged to try their own hands at making iron filing pictures as in figure 1.
 Try it with various different shaped magnets.
 All you need is a magnet, a jar of iron filings (you can make your own using a file and some iron nails, which is pretty tedious, or you can buy a jar from any of a number of sources), and a flat surface like a clipboard or a piece of picture glass.

 Folks with an artistic inclination may wish to experiment with cut magnetic shapes from flexible magnetic sheet.
-Figure 5 shows an example using magnetic letters glued to the back of a piece of white cardboard.

 The eloquent and entertaining Walter Lowen at MIT has posted his introductory lecture on magnetism at http://ocw.mit.edu/courses/physics/8-02-electricity-and-magnetism-spring... .

 Michael Fowler at the University of Virginia offers a beautiful summary of the historical discoveries in electricity and magnetism at http://galileoandeinstein.physics.virginia.edu/more_stuff/E&M_Hist.html .

 Markus Ehrenfried offers an excellent introduction to the complicated topics of quantum spin and the Pauli Exclusion Principle at http://web.archive.org/web/20150904045145/http://www.markusehrenfried.de... .

 - 1. You cannot isolate the two poles even if you break apart a bar magnet; you will end up with two bar magnets, each with its own pair of poles.

 - 2. http://www.intemag.com/faqs.html#properties

 - 3. This tendency for electrons in unfilled shells to align in the same direction is summarized in Friedrich Hund's rules for atomic electrons.